velikanghost/heekowave/README.md

 ### Registry Contract (Soroban)

 The single source of truth for pricing.
-It ensures providers can update endpoints without breaking the gateway synchronization.
+Supports `batch_register` to allowing providers to scale their API catalog efficiently in the agentic economy.

 ### x402 Gateway (NestJS)

-A high-performance proxy that syndicates on-chain metadata into a local cache for sub-second verification latency.
+A high-performance proxy targeting `/:shortAddr/:serviceSlug/*`.
+It syndicates on-chain metadata every 5 seconds for near-instant indexing of new services.

 ### Agent Sandbox